andyet/yeti.css/README.md

         }
     ```

-You can see the list of available releases at: [https://github.com/andyet/yeticss/releases](https://github.com/andyet/yeticss/releases).
+You can see the list of available releases at: [https://github.com/andyet/yeti.css/releases](https://github.com/andyet/yeti.css/releases).

 ## Custom fonts
-Yeticss defines [Gotham](http://www.typography.com/fonts/gotham/overview/) and [Sentinel](http://www.typography.com/fonts/sentinel/overview/) as its default typefaces.
+yeti.css defines [Gotham](http://www.typography.com/fonts/gotham/overview/) and [Sentinel](http://www.typography.com/fonts/sentinel/overview/) as its default typefaces.
 Use Typography.com to set up font serving accordingly or change the typeface variables [here](https://github.com/andyet/yeticss/blob/gh-pages/lib/yeticss/globals/_variables.styl#L13-L14).

 ## CSS Reset

-By default, CSS reset is **not** included in yeticss.
-Please add [normalize.css](https://raw.githubusercontent.com/necolas/normalize.css/master/normalize.css) separately.
+A CSS reset is **included** in yeti.css by default (namely [normalize.css](https://github.com/necolas/normalize.css)).

 ## Documentation

-Documentation and examples of usage can be found on [Github Pages](http://andyet.github.io/yeticss/).
+Documentation and examples of usage can be found on [yeticss.com](http://yeticss.com).

 ## Contributing
-See the [CONTRIBUTING.md](https://github.com/andyet/yeticss/blob/gh-pages/CONTRIBUTING.md) for information on how to contribute to yeti.css.
+See the [CONTRIBUTING.md](https://github.com/andyet/yeti.css/blob/gh-pages/CONTRIBUTING.md) for information on how to contribute to yeti.css.

 ## License
 MIT